 New sources of demand are another important cause of water stress, with much of this rising consumption coming from manufacturing and technological development.
 For example, over the next five years, cooling new data centres will require the same amount of water as the US’s entire drinking needs, according to estimates by Ecolab Inc., a water purification company.

 At the global scale, the solution is to re-use water in a more systematic way.
 We need a re-design of industrial processes to reduce or eliminate wastewater through closed-loop systems.
-For investors this will generate opportunities in water management solutions – such as sensors or advanced chemistry, and in predictive analytics.
+For investors this will generate opportunities in water management solutions – such as sensors, advanced chemistry, and predictive analytics.
 These can optimise water consumption in cooling systems by using non-drinking quality water.
 Other solutions include innovations in water-less cooling technologies, enabling data centres to operate in highly water-stressed areas.

 Over the next five years, cooling new data centres will require the same amount of water as the US’s entire drinking needs, according to estimates by Ecolab Inc., a water purification company